uw-midsun/box/README.md

 ## Getting Started

+Disconnect the STLink and USB device.
+Then, run

 ```bash
 git clone https://github.com/uw-midsun/box.git box && cd box
 vagrant up && vagrant reload
 vagrant ssh
 ```

 These 3 steps only need to be run the first time you start working with ``uwmidsun/box``.
-Otherwise, you can just do ``vagrant up``, followed by ``vagrant ssh``.
+Otherwise, you can just do ``vagrant up`` from the ``box/`` directory, followed by ``vagrant ssh``.

-**Note**: Ensure that when running these commands, the STLink and USB device is disconnected.
+**Note**: Ensure that when running these commands, the STLink and USB device is disconnected, otherwise the USB filter will not pass the USB device through to the VM.
 The ``vagrant reload`` is necessary to ensure USB passthrough is enabled.

 The ``shared/`` directory will be shared between your host operating system and the virtual environmnent (``/home/vagrant/shared/``).

 ## Vagrant Commands

-Open a terminal in the directory with the ``Vagrantfile`` and run these commands
+Open a terminal in the directory with the ``Vagrantfile`` and run these commands.
+More details can be found in the [Vagrant documentation](https://www.vagrantup.com/docs/cli/).

 ### Start or resume
+To start or resume a box

 ```bash
 vagrant up
 ```

 ### Connect to the box (ssh)

+Once the box is up, you can ``ssh`` to the box by doing

 ```bash
 vagrant ssh